-&lt;sup>12 The figures reported here are for companies that received only the Enterprise Zone wage credit as a tax credit/tax benefit in FY 2015 and provided data to the Division of Taxation as required under Rhode Island General Law § 42-64.3-6.1(h).
-One company that received the Enterprise Zone wage tax credit also received other tax credits/tax benefits that are required to be reported by Rhode Island General Law § 42-142-6.
+10 The figures reported here are for the two companies that received the Enterprise Zone wage credit as a tax credit/tax benefit in FY 2016 and provided data to the Division of Taxation as required under Rhode Island General Law § 42-64.3-6.1(h).
+One of these two companies also received other tax credits/tax benefits required to be reported by Rhode Island General Law § 42-142-6.
 The data on the utilization of RIte Care and RIte Share benefits by its employees is reported separately after the section that covers the Motion Picture Production Tax Credit.